Grey Ruegamer: New York Giants

 Ruegamer signed with the New York Giants in 2006 and played three seasons with the team.
 He appeared in New York's Super Bowl XLII victory over the New England Patriots.

 Seattle Seahawks

 Ruegamer was signed by the Seattle Seahawks on July 31, 2009.
 He was released on August 25 when the team claimed center Brian De La Puente off waivers.

 Personal

 Ruegamer's Uncle Bob played with the University of Minnesota in the 1961 and 1962 Rose Bowls.

 Ruegamer has a Basque family friend and has helped the friend castrate lamb with his teeth.

 Ruegamer is a prankster and is also known for showing up to Friday practices in costume.
 He keeps all his toenail clippings and callous shavings in a cup all season long.
 If anyone messes with him and he deems it necessary, he will dump the cup in personal belongings of theirs.

-True to his name, Ruegamer may be the only active NFL player with predominantly grey hair.
-Ruegamer has a nephew named Andrew who currently trains at SBGI in Whitefish, Montana.